Trump pardons 15, commutes 5 sentences, including GOP allies

 Crum served three years of probation and paid a $250 fine.
 The White House said Crum has maintained a clean record and a strong marriage for nearly 70 years, attended the same church for 60 years, raised four children, and regularly participated in charity fundraising events.

-Associated Press writers Zeke Miller Jill Colvin, Michael Balsamo in Washington and Michelle Price in Las Vegas contributed to this report.
+Associated Press writers Zeke Miller, Jill Colvin and Michael Balsamo in Washington and Michelle Price in Las Vegas contributed to this report.